A reader writes:

 What are his accomplishments?
 What has he achieved?
 What kind of work does he do?
 How does he operate?
 Those are the questions that matter.

-I agree with you that for-profit schools aren’t prestigious and there’s a reason they typically can only get regional accreditation rather than national.
+It’s absolutely true that for-profit schools aren’t prestigious or even respected.
 And no, they aren’t seen as the same thing as a degree from other schools.